A plane packed with hundreds of dogs landed in Canada. On board were 38 dead puppies.

 “The importation laws for pets have not kept pace with globalization anywhere in North America,” Strand said.

-The U.S. Department of Agriculture requires that dogs entering the United States for resale be at least 6 months old and vaccinated for rabies and other diseases.
+The USDA requires that dogs entering the United States for resale be at least 6 months old and vaccinated for rabies and other diseases.

 But those criteria are not always met.
 In 2019, the CDC announced a temporary ban on dogs from Egypt following the imports of three rabid dogs, including one brought in by a Kansas City-area rescue group.
 And the minimum age requirements can eat into a puppy’s most valuable weeks for marketing and sale, Aldworth said.

-“It’s only effective to administer rabies vaccines to puppies three months of age or older, so … that puppy should be 4 months old when it’s transported,” she said.
+“It’s only effective to administer rabies vaccines to puppies 3 months of age or older, so … that puppy should be 4 months old when it’s transported,” she said.
 “That’s when you start to see forged paperwork, saying things like the animal is older than it actually is.”

-Humane Society International has been calling for a ban in Canada on imports of all commercially-bred dogs for resale.
+Humane Society International has been calling for a ban in Canada on imports of all commercially bred dogs for resale.
 The approach would not stop international rescue imports, which the group sometimes organizes, Aldworth said.

 “Governments and NGOs are trying so hard to eliminate puppy mills here in Canada,” she said.
 “There is no reason to allow importation of dogs from the same kinds of facilities elsewhere.”